 Click here to access our US Astronomy Club Directory, where we've listed the contact details of more than 700 astronomy clubs by state.

-There are a few astronomy forums out there, but the one we recommend (because it is almost completely advert-free and covers every Astro subject you can think of) is Cloudy Nights.
+There are a few astronomy forums out there, but the one we recommend (because it is almost completely advert-free and covers every Astro subject you can think of)

 They have a very strong Beginner's Forum.
 Take a moment to have a look, sign up and introduce yourself.